Zetosoft/dynacam/README.md

 ### Overview
 ---

-The Dynamic lighting camera system adds dynamic lighting and full camera tracking to your game using normal maps and light objects

 Dynamic Lights + Camera

 Feel that your game needs to expand beyond the screen limits?
 Want to add dynamic lighting effects to your game?
 This is the plugin for you.
+This plugin adds dynamic lighting and full camera tracking to your game using normal maps and light objects.

 ### Notes

-- **dynacam.*** can only track *lightObject* type objects
 - The **quantum.*** engine is responsible for *lightObject* creation
 - All *lightObject* creator functions in **quantum.*** are available and reflected on **dynacam.*** as well (You can call *dynacam.newGroup()*, for example)
 - All *lightObject* inherit all properties and functions from the conventional *displayObject*, Additional functions and properties are listed below
 - All **quantum.*** constructor functions take in the same parameters as the **display.*** library, except for specified parameters listed below (Usually a normal map filename)
-- Physics bodies must be added to or created with a camera so lights can be calculated correctly for them
+- Physics bodies must be added to, or created with a camera, so lights can be calculated correctly for them
 - Lights can be created with **quantum.*** but will not be tracked until added to a camera as well
-- groups can be inserted into lightGroups, but not the other way around.
+- groups can be inserted into lightGroups, but will not work correctly the other way around.

 ### Gotchas
-- Because objects are drawn to a canvas, and the graphics engine "owns" these objects, Touch, tap and mouse listeners are forwarded using mirror groups that sit on front of the canvas.
-Complex, large groups will make the engine stutter if the hierarchy is too dynamic (Objects deleted, created, moved or scaled constantly).
+- Because objects are drawn to a canvas, and the graphics engine "owns" these objects, touch, tap, and mouse listeners are forwarded using a mirror object hierarchy that sit on front of the canvas.
+Complex, large objects will make the engine stutter if the hierarchy is too dynamic (Objects deleted, created, moved or scaled constantly).
+- All default functions have been replaced with a pointer table, for your own safety do not reference them/it as it loses its pointed function after referencing it again, even with a different index (translate, scale, rotate, etc.)
+- Performance wise, light objects count as 2 display objects, event forwarded objects count as 3, so these can stack up easily, test well for performance!

 ### Functions
 ---